u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/connect_device.rst

 Connect with a device
 =====================

-IoT Drivers allow any Odoo module to communicate in real-time with any device connected to the IoT Box.
-Communication with the IoT Box goes both ways, so the Odoo client can send commands to and receive information from any of the supported devices.
+IoT Drivers allow any Thrive Bureau ERP module to communicate in real-time with any device connected to the IoT Box.
+Communication with the IoT Box goes both ways, so the Thrive Bureau ERP client can send commands to and receive information from any of the supported devices.

 To add support for a device, all we need is: